zeroc-ice/ice-demos/cpp/Chat/server/README.md

 The Slice definitions for the chat demo are:

-slice/ChatSession.ice

-    Definitions for Glacier2 clients (C++, Java, .NET, Silverlight)
+- `slice/ChatSession.ice`: Definitions for Glacier2 clients (C++, Java, .NET, Silverlight)

-slice/PollingChat.ice

-    Definitions for non-Glacier2 clients (PHP)
+- `slice/PollingChat.ice`: Definitions for non-Glacier2 clients (PHP)

-The server source code is located in the server subdirectory.

-You can use this if you want to host your own Chat Demo server.
+You can use this demo if you want to host your own Chat Demo server.

 To run the server: